 According to the research, over 90 percent of households that replaced toxic kerosene lamps with solar alternatives report that they had experienced improvements in both health and feelings of safety.

-Access to light and power have increased the working hours as they can spend more time at work.
+Access to light and power has increased the working hours as they can spend more time at work.
 It has allowed 44 percent of users to be more flexible with their daily activities.
-These extra work hours have helped in making on an average an additional $25 per month.
+These extra work hours have helped in making on average an additional $25 per month.

 Off-grid solar has also created new job opportunities.
 In 7% of households the SHS had allowed a member to get a new job, with 69% of these households reporting an immediate rise in income.
 On average, customers who have been able to get work earn an additional $28 per month

 Adoption of SHS by shops, stalls, bars or restaurants has seen an improvement in business revenue as well.
 11% of customers started a new business after getting the SHS, with one of the most common being ‘phone charging.”
 However, the biggest returns are seen in retail shops, which have increased their revenue by an average of $36 per month, according to the report.

 It has also improved the study time for children.
 84 percent of households with children report that they now have more time to do their homework.

 In April 2018, GOGLA’s earlier report cited that during the second half of 2017, companies selling off-grid solar products reported sales worth $115 million from 4.14 million products sold worldwide, installing around 22 MW of solar panels.
 Sales volume jumped by 18 percent compared to the first half of the year.

 In another report published by the World Bank Group’s Lighting Global Program, Dalberg Advisors, and GOGLA, in January 2018 it was observed that approximately 130 million off-grid solar products have been sold globally since 2010 in more than 100 countries.